What Broken Links Are and Why They Matter for SEO

 Setting Up the Python Environment

-- Install Python: If you haven’t already installed Python, download it from Python’s official website.
-Follow the installation instructions for your operating system.
+1. Install Python.
+If you do not have it yet, download it from Python's official website and follow the installation instructions for your operating system.

 pip install beautifulsoup4

-3. Choose an Integrated Development Environment (IDE): While you can write Python scripts in any text editor, using an IDE like PyCharm, VS Code, or Jupyter Notebook will make the process easier with features like syntax highlighting and debugging.
+3. Choose an editor.
+You can write Python in any text editor, but an IDE like PyCharm, VS Code, or Jupyter Notebook makes life easier with syntax highlighting and debugging.

 from bs4 import BeautifulSoup